Tell el-'Oueili: History of research

 The site was first noted and surveyed by French scholar André Parrot, who at the time was working at nearby Larsa.
 Two small excavation seasons took place in 1976 and 1978, and regular excavations commenced in 1981.
 Four more seasons took place in every uneven year until 1989.
 All excavations were directed by French archaeologist Jean-Louis Huot.

 After a long hiatus archaeological work has resumed at the site with excavations in 2019, 2021, and 2023.

+At the eastern mound where Uruk period remains had earlier been noted, a number of beveled rim bowls were found.

 Tell el-'Oueili and its environment

 The site measures 200 m in diameter and is approximately 5 m high.
-The environment of 'Oueili is characterized by temperatures that can reach more than 50°C (122°F) in summer and less than 250 mm of annual rainfall, making the area unsuitable for rainfed agriculture.
+The environment of 'Oueili is characterized by temperatures that can reach more than 50 °C (122 °F) in summer and less than 250 mm of annual rainfall, making the area unsuitable for rainfed agriculture.

 Occupation history

 Tell el-'Oueili was occupied during the Ubaid period.
 The excavations have revealed occupation layers dating from Ubaid 0 (6500-5400 BCE) to Ubaid 4.
 The phase Ubaid 0 was first discovered at this site and was hence provisionally termed 'Oueili-phase.
 A surface survey showed that the site was occupied into the Uruk Period.